bluejv7/AAU-Projects/GAM 215/Marble Dungeon/README.md

 9. Added damage boost power up
 10. Added shooting enemy
 11. Added boss
-12. Added animations for the player
+12. Added animations for the player (and fixed it so the model doesn't affect movement)
 13. Added looping music
+14. Added title, lose, and win scenes
+15. Added start button, story and instructions to the title
+16. Added button to go to main menu from the lose scene
+17. Added credits to the win scene

 ### Script Info